pingcap/community/GOVERNANCE.md

 Membership of the PMC is by invitation from the existing PMC members.
 A nomination will result in discussion and then a vote by the existing PMC members.
 PMC membership votes are subject to consensus approval of the current PMC members.

 For the first formation of the committee, our maintainers nominated a group of people who had great impact or influence on the project, including some members from PingCAP who founded TiDB.
 New PMC members are selected based on the rules described above.

-The current number of PMC members is limited to 7.
-This is to ensure both sufficient representation of different groups in TiKV community and efficiency of decision making.

 For a list of the current PMC members, see the [PMC Members](TBD).